 Coastal areas are more vulnerable to impacts from climate change such as erosion and inundation.
 The level of risk is influenced by adaptation plans, community response and recovery capacity.
 Relevant resources include:

 is a new information delivery and decision support tool, designed to help coastal managers in Australia adapt to climate change and sea-level rise.
 The tool provides up to date information on all aspects of climate change from the science through to the impacts on the human environment, economy and wellbeing, to legal aspects of adaptation and how to engage with coastal communities.
-The tool includes fact sheets, information booklets and case studies from all over Australia.
+The tool includes databases, fact sheets, information booklets and case studies from all over Australia.